No-Bake Peanut Butter Chocolate Chip Oat Bars are a great treat for a lunch box or after school.

 It was challenging to come up with a recipe that didn’t require the stove or oven.
 There just wasn’t enough time.
 I had initially thought about my peanut butter fudge but that requires heat.

 So I put on my thinking cap and came up with these no-bake bars.
 They were perfect and relatively easy for the kids to make.
 The hardest part was mixing it all in because they had to use a bit of elbow grease for the stiff batter.

 While the kids were mixing we talked about different things that could be added into the mix.
 One child’s Mom is allergic to chocolate so they thought of dried fruit and nuts.
 Another girl made the suggestion to use Nutella in place of the peanut butter.
 How brilliant for an eleven-year-old to think of that substitution for these oat bars.

 All in all the no-bake peanut butter chocolate chip oat bars were a hit, along with the program.
 I’m hoping to work with the youth librarian on more programs for the children.

-- No Bake Peanut Butter Chocolate Chip Oat Bars by Family Around the Table
+No Bake Peanut Butter Chocolate Chip Oat Bars

 - Place peanut butter and honey in a bowl.
 Stir well to combine.
 Add oats and chocolate chips stirring until all is combined.
 Pat into an 8 x 8 greased baking dish.
 Cover and refrigerate until firm, at least one hour.
 Slice into squares or bars.